metalibm/metalibm/README.md

 ## INSTALL

 * Dependencies:
-    - metalibm depends on Pythonsollya (python wrapper to Sollya library). easy install (if sollya is already installed): `pip install git+https://gitlab.com/metalibm-dev/pythonsollya` or Pythonsollya can be downloaded from https://gitlab.com/metalibm-dev/pythonsollya
+    - metalibm depends on master branch Pythonsollya (python wrapper to Sollya library). easy install (if sollya is already installed): `pip install git+https://gitlab.com/metalibm-dev/pythonsollya` or Pythonsollya can be downloaded from https://gitlab.com/metalibm-dev/pythonsollya beware that sollya master branch is required for pythonsollya master
     - Some features of Metalibm require Gappa (http://gappa.gforge.inria.fr/)

 * Python version compatibility: as of version 1.0, metalibm works with python3 (tested with 3.4).
 A legacy support for python2 (>= 2.7) is maintained but will be dropped soon.